 Summer is a great time to see wildlife in Yellowstone.
 With 67 different types of mammals and countless other species, Yellowstone is a real paradise for wildlife viewing.

 However, as summer temperatures warm up, many animals move to higher elevations.
 There is also plenty of food and so animals can safely stay in the forests and there is no need to come closer to the roads or the people.

-The easiest animal to see in Yellowstone is bison.
+The easiest animal to see in Yellowstone is the bison.
 They are everywhere!
 Hundreds of bison can usually be seen next to the roads of Hayden Valley and Lamar Valley.
 They often disturb traffic and create long traffic jams, so always plan for bison jam delays when planning to drive through these two valleys.

 You can usually see plenty of elk and deer next to the roads as well, especially early in the morning or around sunset.
-Bear sightings are common too and it’s wise to carry a bear spray if you plan to go hiking in Yellowstone.
+Bear sightings are common too and it’s wise to carry bear spray if you plan to go hiking in Yellowstone.

 Summer Crowds in Yellowstone

 The months between June and September are the busiest in Yellowstone, with July and August being the most popular months to travel, the Yellowstone peak season.